kinanmouk/UN-Parallel-Corpora-Analysis/final_report.md

 The value behind using this corpus is that it allows for accesss to multilingual language resources.
 Oftentimes in technological and ML advancements today we see issues of accessibility for multilingual users as well as L2 speakers of a language of higher prestige.
 In using UN data I am sure that the data collected represents each of the six UN official langauges to the highest translation standard.

 ## Data Cleanup

 Cleaning the data for proper use proved to be one of the most difficult tasks of this term project.
 Each of the `zip` six files downloaded from the [UN website](https://conferences.unite.un.org/uncorpus) were large in size.
 The largest file being **800 MB**.
-After unzipping the `tar` files took up a total of **12 GB** of space on my computer
+After unzipping the `tar` files took up a total of **12 GB** of space on my computer.

+After opening each file in a text viewer it was clear that each document was not in `XML` file format but in `.txt` format.
+I explored the new `.txt` file format using the English document, which can be found in [`data-samples/`](https://github.com/Data-Science-for-Linguists-2022/UN-Parallel-Corpora-Analysis/data-samples/)

 ## Analysis
 ## Conclusion